thilinarmtb/NekBench/README.md

 in the script will be copied inside of this directory.
 Finally, when the benchmarks are run, for a scaling test, each of these low level cases are run for all the values in the `np` list.

+### Important notes (must read before using the script !)

-When the `go.sh` script is run, `makenek` file for the given machine is looked inside `makeneks` directory and the job submission script is looked inside `jobscripts` direcotry.
-For example, if you specified `-m "linux"`, `makeneks/makenek.linux` is used for building the given case and `jobscripts/submit.linux` is used for running ( or submitting, if the machine uses job submission system) the case.
+- When the `go.sh` script is run, `makenek` file for the given machine is looked inside `makeneks` directory and the job submission script is looked inside `jobscripts` direcotry.
+- For example, if you specified `-m "linux"`, `makeneks/makenek.linux` is used for building the given case and `jobscripts/submit.linux` is used for running (or submitting, if the machine uses job submission system) the case.

-### Important notes
+- Normally, you don't have to change these files.
+But if you need specific flags in the `makenek` file, feel free to edit.
+- Each `submit.<machine>` script takes three arguments.
+These are fed automatically by the script.
+  These arguments are different for each machine and depends on the job submission sustem each machine uses (I will add more documentation on these submission files).
+For each machine, these arguments are created using the file in `machines/<machine>`.
+For example, for `linux` machines, these arguments are created inside `machines/linux`.

 ### Developer documentation